WHU - Startseite | Logo

 In detail, the course will cover the following main aspects: innovation and competitive advantage, linking business and innovation strategy, defining and implementing innovation strategies, innovation portfolio management, R&D investment decisions, assessing and measuring R&D productivity, open innovation strategies, strategic alliances, M&A, external technology commercialization strategies, globalizing innovation, management of international R&D locations, management of globally dispersed innovation teams and the management of basic research.

-• Introduction and brief overview of family businesses (Term definition, meaning, and characteristics of family businesses; differences between family businesses and non-family businesses, especially in relation to goals, long-term orientation, structure, and resources; theories to explain family firm behavior in general)
+• Introduction and brief overview of family businesses (definition, meaning, and characteristics of family businesses; differences between family businesses and non-family businesses, especially in relation to goals, long-term orientation, structure, and resources; theories to explain family firm behavior in general)

 • Leadership in family firms (Leadership styles; family vs. non-family CEOs; employee motivation)